Youssef11296/shopping-cart-frontend/README.md

 ## `Live Production`

-**_NOTE_** This application is still UNDER-CONSTRUCTION
+**_NOTE:_** This application is still UNDER-CONSTRUCTION

-As mentioned above, the application is still under-construction, however, you can check out the latest updates via the demo deployed verion here, [Shopping Cart](https://handyshoppingcart.netlify.app)
+As mentioned above, the application is still under-construction, however, you can check out the latest updates via the demo deployed verion here, [Shopping Cart](https://buywithshoppingcart.netlify.app)

 ## `Main Dependecies & Techs.`